When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: Experimental Results and Analysis

 \subsection{Base vs. Demographic-conditioned Prompts: Do Demographic Cues Change Generation Patterns?}

-We first examined whether demographic cues in prompts produce different images compared to supposedly ``\textit{neutral}'' baselines.
-To do so, we computed Base vs. Demographic Divergence Score (BDS) for each of the eight demographic groups across all model-object combinations.
+We first examine whether demographic cues in prompts produce distinct visual outputs compared to supposedly ``\textit{neutral}'' baselines.
+To quantify this shift, we compute the Base vs.\ Demographic Divergence Score (BDS) for each of the nine demographic groups across all model-object combinations.

-Table~\ref{tab:baseline_vs_demographics} reveals a striking pattern: \textbf{Elderly} prompts resulted in the highest divergence from the base prompts (average 0.328, across 5 objects × 3 models; see bottom row), followed closely by \textbf{Women}.
-In contrast, \textbf{Middle Aged} prompts yielded the lowest divergence (average: 0.235), followed by \textbf{White}, suggesting that ``neutral" prompts implicitly default to middle-aged and White people.
+Table~\ref{tab:baseline_vs_demographics_avg} summarizes the BDS results averaged across eight objects per model.
+The overall averages reveal a consistent hierarchical pattern: \textbf{Elderly} prompts result in the highest divergence from base prompts (0.302), followed by \textbf{Women} (0.295) and \textbf{Latinx} (0.291).
+In contrast, \textbf{Middle-Aged} (0.222) and \textbf{White} (0.234) consistently appear as the lowest-divergence groups.
+As indicated by the rank-shading in Table~\ref{tab:baseline_vs_demographics_avg}, Middle-Aged consistently appears in the top two lowest-divergence groups across all five models, while White ranks in the top two for GPT, Imagen, and Flux.
+Although no single model defaults to all demographic groups simultaneously, every model's baseline aligns most closely with some subset of Middle-Aged, White, and Men (e.g., Qwen and SDXL default strictly toward Men).